St. Paul's Episcopal Church, Rock Creek Parish (Washington, D.C.)

 St. Paul's Episcopal Church, Rock Creek Parish, is a historic Episcopal church located on Rock Creek Church Road, NW, in Washington, D.C., United States.
+The church reported 197 members in 2019 and 127 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $106,569.
+Average Sunday attendance (ASA) in 2024 was 48 persons.

 History

 Founded in 1712 in then Prince George's County, Maryland, the congregation is the oldest religious institution within the boundaries of the present-day District of Columbia.
 The church was built in 1775, incorporating parts of an older church built in 1719.
 It was remodeled in 1853 and restored after a major fire in 1922, with Washington architect Delos H. Smith selected to serve as architect of the renovation.
-On March 16, 1972, St. Paul's was added to the National Register of Historic Places.
-The interior of the church received additional restoration in 2004, at which time a new pipe organ built by Dobson Pipe Organ Builders was installed.
-St. Paul's Church is well known for its excellent acoustics and outstanding professional choir.
-Sunday services are held at 8:00 a.m. and 10:30 a.m. each week with services of Choral Evensong held at 4:00 p.m. on scheduled Sundays.
+On March 16, 1972 St. Paul's was added to the National Register of Historic Places.